israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - Alleviate the load on those with 6 or more projects--possibly dividing the work with those who tend to have much less than 160 monthly hours.
 - Ascertain why employees leave after 5 years of tenure.
 - For employees with excellent evaluations, discuss what incentives would help retain these talented individuals.
 - As for last_evaluation, find out why better-performing employees leave.
 Do they find a better opportunity elsewhere?
+Consider offering incentives to longer-term employees.